-The Mountain View City Council Tuesday night (Jan.
-14) voted unanimously to place its ordinance restricting oversized vehicle parking on the Nov.
+The Mountain View City Council last week voted unanimously to place its ordinance restricting oversized vehicle parking on the Nov.
 3 ballot.

 Councilman John McAlister, who made the motion to put the ordinance on the ballot, said the city had long been working on the issue and that all Mountain View residents should now get a chance to weigh in.

 “Let the residents discuss it and vote on it,” McAlister said.
 “They’re the ones that are going to have to live with it.”

 Over the past few years, RVs and other large vehicles parking on city streets has become a hot-button issue in Mountain View.
 Last October, the council adopted Ordinance 15.19, banning such vehicles from parking on narrower streets.
 The vote was 4-3, with Chris Clark, Alison Hicks and Lucas Ramirez dissenting.

 At the same time, the council enacted an ordinance restricting oversized vehicles from parking on streets with certain bike lanes.
 That ordinance passed unanimously and has taken effect.

 However, advocates for vehicle dwellers launched a referendum petition opposing the narrow-streets ordinance.
 That petition gathered enough signatures to compel the council either to repeal the ordinance or put it on the ballot.
 The ordinance is currently suspended from taking effect.

 The council reviewed three options Jan.
 14: repealing the ordinance, calling a special election April 14 or placing it on the Nov.
 3 ballot.